aishwaryaprabhat/Hangman_webapp/README.md

 # Hangman_webapp
-A AngularJS based web app for playing hangman
+An AngularJS based web app for playing hangman